zzxwill/odps/intl.en-US/User Guide/Common commands/Instance.md

 **Action:**

 -   Query the status of specified instance, such as Success, Failed, Running, and Cancelled.
--   If this instance is not created by current user, exception is returned.
+-   If this instance is not created by the current user, exception is returned.

 **Examples:**